ianrenton/ianrenton.com/www/index.md

 You can find me on [Twitter](https://twitter.com/i_renton) and [Facebook](https://www.facebook.com/ianrenton)&mdash; both accounts are private, but I accept most follower/friend requests from real humans!

 Like every other programmer I am also on [Github](https://github.com/ianrenton) and [Stack Overflow](http://careers.stackoverflow.com/ianrenton).

-You could also [grab my PGP key here](http://files.ianrenton.com/gpg-pubkey.txt), and send me Bitcoin at `1Hm1LGBgwYSYaJKu1XU9uKJL3DBWB5BSMP`.
+If you would like to email me, you can do so at [ian@ianrenton.com](mailto:ian@ianrenton.com), and you can [find my PGP key here](http://files.ianrenton.com/gpg-pubkey.txt).